akeneo-labs/ClassificationRuleBundle/README.md

 This bundle is an extension of the CatalogRuleBundle, so it uses the same conditions, and add a new set of actions:

 * `add_category`: add a product to a category,
 * `set_category`: add a product to a category and remove it from all other category.
 If you set the category code to `null`, it will declassify the product.
+You can also define a tree to declassify only the product's categories of this tree.

 The category must exists, or the rule will not apply.